FAQs About Concrete Flooring

 Your pattern and color options are limitless!
 This is due to the fact that we hand-craft and hand-stain every surface we work on.

-Yes!
-The cracks in your surface will actually be incorporated into the pattern and design being used in your overlay.
+If your existing concrete has cracks, these telegraphs will actually be incorporated into the pattern and design being used in your overlay.
 As a result, you should not see any cracks after the Quartz Coat resurfacing project is completed.
 If the cracks do happen to show up again, they will form along the stone’s mortar joint, which can be filled with no problem.

 The total price will depend on the square footage of your surface.
 The bigger the space you have, the less money will charge per square foot.
 We typically charge $6-$7.50 per square foot.

 Yes.
 For each project, there is a minimum cost of $2,195, which is necessary because of the time it takes to complete the installation process.

 YNo.
 This finish does not make your floor slippery when it gets wet.
 We texture our Quartz Coat by hand.
 This coating is highly durable and skid-resistant.